-At the beginning of 2017, around 53 per cent of the total population in Helsinki were women.
-Among the population with foreign background, and among the population with a foreign mother tongue, men were in the majority with a share of 52 per cent.
+At the end of 2019, around 52 per cent of the total population in Helsinki were women.
+Among the population with foreign background men were in the majority with a share of 52 per cent.

 However, there are great differences between people from different background continents and language groups.
 Women were a majority only among those residents with foreign background whose background country was a European country outside the EU.

 As a whole, Helsinki’s foreign-background population is younger than the Finnish-origin population.
-The majority of foreign-background residents are of working age with, for example, 25-44 year olds making up 44 per cent in early 2017.
-This proportion among the Finnish-background population was less than one-third.
-The proportion of under 16 year olds was 19 per cent in the foreign-background population and 14 per cent among Finnish-background residents.
-Instead, the proportion of 65 year olds or older was just 5 per cent in the foreign-background population but almost 20 per cent among those with a domestic mother tongue.
+The majority of foreign-background residents are of working age with, for example, 25-44 year olds making up 44 per cent at the end of 2019.
+This proportion among the Finnish-background population was one-third.
+The proportion of under 16 year olds was 20 per cent in the foreign-background population and 14 per cent among Finnish-background residents.
+Instead, the proportion of 65 year olds or older was just 5 per cent in the foreign-background population but one-fifth among those with a domestic mother tongue.
 There are clear differences of age structure between background-country groups.

 The age structure of first-generation foreign-background residents differs clearly from that of second-generation foreign-background residents.
-At the beginning of 2017, no less than 76 per cent of those with a foreign background born in Finland were no older than 15 years.
-Of minor foreign-background residents in Helsinki, 70 per cent had been born in Finland.
-Of first-generation immigrants, on the other hand, 86 per cent were of working age.
+At the end of 2019, no less than 74 per cent of those with a foreign background born in Finland were no older than 15 years.
+Of minor foreign-background residents in Helsinki, 68 per cent had been born in Finland.
+Of first-generation immigrants, on the other hand, 85 per cent were of working age.